flareman/homebridge-caddx-interlogix/README.md

   "pin" : "1234",
   "ip" : "192.168.1.1",
   "pollTimer" : 500,
+  "ignoreZones": "8,10-12,24-36,45",
   "override" : [
     {"name": "Front Door", "sensor": "Contact"},
     {"name": "Living Room Window", "sensor": "Contact"},
     {"sensor": "Contact"},
     {"sensor": "Contact"},
-    {"sensor": "Radar"},
+    {"sensor": "Smoke"},
     {"sensor": "Contact"},
     {"name": "Hallway Radar", "sensor": "Radar"}
   ]
 }
 ```

-The example above defines the necessary parameters for connecting with the network interface, and overrides the first seven zones, overwriting the names for the first two and the seventh contacts, and defining zone sensors \#5 and \#7 as motion sensors.
+The example above defines the necessary parameters for connecting with the network interface, and overrides the first seven zones, overwriting the names for the first two and the seventh contacts, defining zone sensor \#5 as a smoke sensor and \#7 as a motion sensor, and indicating that zones \#8, \#45, and all zones from \#10 to \#12 and from \#24 to \#36 are ignored.

 ## Usage